nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 There are several legal questions regarding to this and we would like to ask you to fill this [short survey](https://nymtech.typeform.com/exitnode).

 We'll have a thorough legal analysis out before hand and various resources from and for the community. <!-- which we started to gather in the [Community Legal Forum](../legal/legal-forum.md).
 Uncomment when the legal forum get's merged -->

-## Other Questions

-### What is the ETA of this transition?

-The step \#1 shall be done by the end of September, the rest will follow.
-Smoosh shall be finalized by the end of 2023 with our VPN.
-We should have the paper on sybil-resistant performance measurement techniques out in December.